 To cut down the number of mosquitoes in Sayulita or any other tropical area, make sure there is no standing water around the house.
 Dawn and especially dusk are the worst times for getting bitten.
-Otherwise wear long pants, long-sleeved tops, use an anti bug cream or spray (best to squirt some on your hands and rub over exposed skin and “Off”), light candles and mosquito coils, and sleep under a mosquito net.
-For bites, Lanacane is excellent (only available north of the border) or locally (and north of the border)”After Bite”.
-Home remedies include pressing a finger nail into the bite to form an X or try rubbing an ice cube over the bite.
+Otherwise wear long pants, long-sleeved tops, use an anti bug cream or spray, which you can find in any farmacia in town.
+Light citronella candles and mosquito coils, and sleep under a mosquito net.
+For bites, Lanacane is excellent (only available north of the border) or locally (and north of the border)”After Bite” home remedies include pressing a finger nail into the bite to form an X or try rubbing an ice cube over the bite.

 Currently there is no bank in Sayulita but there are two in Bucerias - halfway to Puerto Vallarta.
 There is an HSBC bank with a cash machine (caja permanente) up the hill beyond the town center on the left hand side (when traveling from Sayulita), and a Bancomer bank and ATM next to the OXXO (right hand side), plus a Banamex cash machine is located next to the Chinese architectural building on the ocean side of hwy.
+There are also a few bank branches at the Mega shopping complex.
 Another bank is in La Penita, 19 miles/30 kms. north of Sayulita on Mex.
 Hwy 200 direction of Tepic, Bancomer & cash machine at #22 E.Calle Zapata.
 Banks are open Mon. – Fri.
 9 a.m. – 4 p.m.

 Groceries: If you want to cook at home in Sayulita, plenty of basic staples are available in the village.
 There are a number of small grocery stores in town, some offering better choice of products and fresher produce than others.
 Mi Tiendita on the plaza, and MiniSuper Rodolfo at the one-way split on Av.
 Revolucion (the main street) are the best stocked but it is worth a stroll through town to see what is available and fresh that day.
-Also, pick-up trucks circulate through Sayulita offering fresh produce, fish and shrimp.
+Alas Blancas, on the corner of Calle Delfin and Av Palmar, has many international foods and specialty items.
+One of the most fun ways to shop is the pick-up trucks that circulate through Sayulita offering fresh produce, fish and shrimp.

 For fresh fish, visit Pescaderia Piolin (tel.
 322-291-3079) near the road bridge; and for meat there are now modern butchers shops (Carniceria) in town.
 Try Carniceria Tranco’s opposite MiniSuper Rodolfo or El Tapatio opposite Rollie’s.
 Sayulita truly offers a great selection of fresh fish and meats.

-Night Life: Most of the local action in Sayulita is at Don Patos, south end of plaza,opposite of the church (small club with live music and a great scene), Don Pedro's (on the beach with salsa dancing on Mondays), Buddha Bar and the bars around the central plaza.
+Most of the local action in Sayulita is at Don Patos, south end of plaza,opposite of the church (small club with live music and a great scene), Don Pedro's (on the beach with salsa dancing on Mondays), Zen Garden and the bars around the central plaza.
 Also, you can enjoy a pleasant evening just hanging out around the plaza enjoying someone’s guitar music and doing a little jewelry shopping.